telehash/TMesh/TMesh.md

 #### Public Community

 A public community is inherently visibile to any mote and should only be used for well-known or shared open services where the existince of the motes in the community is not private.
 Any third party will be able to monitor participation in a public community, so they should be used minimally and only with ephemeral generated hashnames when possible.
-A single mote must not participate in both a public and private community at the same time using the same hashname in order to strictly avoid leaking information about other motes to the public.

-The public community is defined only by the common medium and name, where the secret is the SHA-256 digest of the name string.
+The public community is defined only by the common medium and name, where the secret is the SHA-256 digest of the medium (5 bytes) and the name string.
 These are the inputs to create a `PING` epoch that a joining mote must both listen for and repeatedly transmit knocks on until an `ECHO` is received.
 Since they will both be using the same medium channel, if possible a mote should first listen for a transmission in progress before sending another knock to minimize interference.

 The `PING` knocks must always have a random 64 byte payload so that even if the secret is known, it is not possible for a third party to determine if the knock was a `PING` or not.